jonniespratley/predix-ui/docs/layout-grid.md

-This is the layout grid.

-The `layout` class provides layout styles that include the following:
+The `<Grid/>` component provides layout styles that include the following options:

 ```
 layout--tiny